 But thanks to technology, you can now get started with fractional investing.
 Fractional investing allows you to buy a fraction of a share of stock.
 In this case, if you had $3,000 to invest, you could divide it among all the stocks that make up your portfolio and be instantly diversified and start collecting dividends.

 If you're someone who wants total control over what you own, this strategy is a good option.
-You have 100% control of the stocks you own and don't need a lot of money to start investing.
+You have 100% control of your stocks and don't need much money to start investing.
 You could start at just $100.
 The only catch to dividend investing this way is to not focus only on the dividend.
 If possible, look for stocks with an overall dividend yield of 3% or higher.
 That's above what the S & P 500 pays.

 That dividend income should help you keep up with inflation.
-While there are lots of dividends paying stocks that yield more than 3%, not all are worthy of your investment.
+While many dividends-paying stocks yield more than 3%, not all are worthy of your investment.
 The best strategy is to only invest in high-quality stocks that pay a healthy dividend.

 If you're looking for ways to increase the passive income you get from your investments, a dividend strategy as part of a properly allocated portfolio makes sense.
 Be sure you understand the risks.
 Don't time the market.
 Stay invested over the ups and downs of the market.